HLgitrepo/constitution/constitution.md

 - iii.
 Impersonation of people or clans.
 - iv.
 Ignoring legitimate battle orders from a higher-ranked commander during battle.
 - v.
 Knowingly or willingly helping proscribed people.
 - vi.
-Knowingly and willingly lying or deceiving the assembly or any person/group it has delegated power to.
+KKnowingly and willingly lying or deceiving the assembly or any person/group it has delegated power to when such person/group is acting in their official capacity.
 - vii.
 Bribing or blackmailing the assembly or any person/group it has delegated power to.
 - viii.
 Purposely and maliciously destroying, obstructing, or altering evidence of a crime.
 - ix.
 Purposely and illegally restricting the constitutional rights of any HL member.